Pictures show Samuel L Jackson as Nick Fury in Leeds city centre filming Disney's Marvel Secret Invasion

-Pictures show Hollywood star Samuel L Jackson as Nick Fury in Leeds city centre as filming continues for Disney's Marvel Secret Invasion starring Olivia Coleman and Emilia Clarke
+Pictures show Hollywood star Samuel L Jackson as Nick Fury in Leeds city centre as filming continues for Disney's Marvel Secret Invasion starring Olivia Colman and Emilia Clarke

 Samuel L. Jackson was among the Hollywood stars pictured in Leeds today as filming for a new Marvel show took place in the city centre.